Washington State Legislative Tracker

 About the bill

 This bill aims to expand housing opportunities by modernizing restrictive parking mandates that drive up the cost of development.
-In particular, the bill limits parking requirements to no more than 0.5 spaces per home, and to no more than one parking space per 1,000 square feet of commercial space.
+In particular, the bill limits parking requirements to no more than 0.5 spaces per multifamily home, and to no more than two parking spaces per 1,000 square feet of commercial space.

 Additionally, the bill prohibits cities and counties from requiring parking for: